utkarshcmu/grafana.org/content/blog/2017-09-22-timeshift-ep14.md

 		<div class="col col--sm-10 blog-plugin-grid__item">
 			<h4>GrafanaCon EU CFP is Open</h4>
 			<p>
 				Have a big idea to share?
 A shorter talk or a demo you'd like to show off?
 We're looking for technical and non-technical talks of all sizes.
-The requests have been rolling in, but we are happy to save a speaking slot for you!
+The proposals are rolling in, but we are happy to save a speaking slot for you!
 			</p>
 			<p>
 				<a class="btn btn--grafanacon" href="http://grafana.com/grafanacon-cfp?utm_source=blog&utm_campaign=timeshift_14" target="_blank"><strong>I'd Like to Speak at GrafanaCon</strong></a>